But God, who is rich in mercy, for his great love wherewith he loved us,

 All God's promises are mine and they are true about me.
 The areas of condemnation, sin-consciousness and being driven were gone.
 I began to see myself as God sees me, "holy, blameless and unreproveable."
 My heart became seeped in these truths.
 I began to "know" that I can do all things through Christ.
 Instead of long lists of prayer requests, I began to thank Him in delight and anticipation because my heart was convinced that this heavenly Father loved me so much.
 I knew that His promises in His Word were true for me.
 I simply had to believe what He said, knowing that His desire was to promote and bless me in every area of my life.
 Not only in ministry but also in all my relationships, activities, health and provision.

 These promises caused faith to leap in my heart.
 I had confidence in Him like I'd never had before.
 I loved Him because He had first shown His great love for me.
 I was unashamed, fully encouraged as He began to express His life through me.

 Walking in His righteousness and grace has taken all the burden off me doing things, My qualification for all that Christ has done for me is simply understanding the truth that I could never have qualified myself by good works or self-effort.
 My trust is in His grace, His free gift of salvation.
 Salvation, not only to be born-again, but to be risen in Christ, a brand new creature, the old life nailed to the cross.
 His new life bursting forth.

-After 14 years and raising our 4 children in New York, my wife and I traveled the world preaching this message for about 4 years.
+After 14 years and raising our 4 children in New York, my wife and I traveled the world preaching this message for about four years.
 Then God moved my wife and I to California.
-In the last several years we have been blessed to have a church family in Moorpark where we are enjoying teaching the truths of righteousness and grace, and seeing others walk in this life.
+In the last several years, we have been blessed to have a church family in Moorpark, where we are enjoying teaching the truths of righteousness and grace, and seeing others walk in this life.